Back to Articles

 The output of a useful audit is not a comprehensive record of everything you found.
 It is the shortest path to the most impactful improvements.

-Anything systemic — patterns that indicate a missing rule or an unclear standard — should feed into your design standards.
+Anything systemic, patterns that indicate a missing rule or an unclear standard, should feed into your design system.
 If the same problem appears in five different places, the fix is a rule, not five tickets.
+This is where audits become leverage: a single rule prevents the same gap from happening again.

 The 90-minute version